 Do you have so many metrics in your area, that it can be overwhelming and time-consuming trying to assess how things are performing each day?
 QDIP is a tool we recently discovered that has made this task much quicker, so you can get to the real issue, instead of feeling drowned in data overload, and not knowing where to begin!

-QDIP is a daily process management tool to quickly provide a visual assessment of how a process is operating using 5 criteria: Safety, Quality, Delivery, Inventory, Productivity and Environment.
+QDIP is a daily process management tool to quickly provide a visual assessment of how a process is operating using multiple criteria: Safety, Quality, Delivery, Inventory, Productivity and Environment.
 With this tool, anyone can quickly assess the status of a process or cell in a matter of seconds.
 The diagrams allow you to track up to 31 working days (assume work is done every day of the month).
 Sheets are 8.5 x 11 inches in size with one criteria per sheet (see image graphic).
 File format is Microsoft Word (.DOCX).
 New!
 Microsoft Excel (.XLSX) version also included in the download (see bottom of page).

 If you use SQDC (Safety, Quality, Delivery, Cost) instead of QDIP, then you can use the plus sign (+) for safety, and we provide the letter C for cost or customer.

 Many manufacturing facilities have a communications board or scorecard near the work area, but the problem is that there are too many charts to look at, and too much information to review.
 Management needs to be able to quickly look at one sheet per metric, and assess the performance in a matter of seconds, not minutes.
 These sheets address this gap by providing a simple green and red color coding.